noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- category theory:
+  - map: defined by the type class Functor
+  - zip: defined by the type class Applicative
+  - flatMap: defined by the type class Monad
+  - traverse: defined by the type class Traverse
 - pure functions: they do not mutate any data or have other side-effects (like throwing exceptions or writing to a file).
 All they do is simply receive values and compute the result.
 - term inference: Given a type, the compiler synthesizes a “canonical” term that has that type
-- parameter lists: generally methods can have more tha one parameter lists
+- parameter lists: generally methods can shave more tha one parameter lists
 - predicate: a fn that returns boolean
 - vararg constructor: variable argument constructor; you can pass a vriable number of arguments to it
 - scala worksheet: a file containing Scala definitions and expressions that are evaluated from top to bottom; like a persistent REPL session that you can edit and run again